MarwanElKhodary/CLICKIN/backend/README.md

 - What happens if a user is on different browsers on the same pc?
 - Should we consider the option of using a websocket when the user is spamming the button?
 Is that better than making HTTP calls on every click?
 - Details on [how to deploy a Go/HTMX application](https://community.aws/content/2hYjbCwWyM3KAuR77j9DqE1P4p7/deploying-a-go-application-with-htmx-to-aws-elastic-beanstalk-a-step-by-step-guide?lang=en)
+- Read more about preflight, OPTIONS requests, and setting proper headers to your APIs